kyungjae-lee/engineers-notebook/real-time-operating-systems/freertos-scheduler-implementation.md

     * Make the PendSV and SysTick the lowest priority interrupts.
     * Starting the very first task (`prvPortStartFirstTask()`) by executing the SVC instruction.

-### Architecture-Specific Interrupts that Implement the Scheduler
+## FreeRTOS Kernel Interrupts that Implement the Scheduler (Architecture-specific)

 * When FreeRTOS runs on ARM Cortex-Mx processor based MCU, the following kernel interrupts defined in `port.c` are used to implement the scheduler.
   * SVC Interrupt (`vPortSVCHandler()`) - Used to <u>launch the very first task</u> (only called once!).
 Triggered by SVC instruction of ARM Cortex-M processor.